devgirl-esther/devgirl-esther/README.md

 * Cleaned and validated data using Snowflake and SQL
 * Removed mismatches and duplicates to ensure experiment integrity
-* Performed statistical testing (t-test) to evaluate impact
+* Performed statistical testing (t-test) to evaluate the impact
 * Found no statistically significant improvement (p ≈ 0.19)

 🔗 https://github.com/devgirl-esther/ab-testing-analysis